-The North Carolina Museum of Art is open with required free timed tickets to encourage social distancing and increased health and safety procedures including required cloth masks.
+The North Carolina Museum of Art is open with required free timed tickets to encourage social distancing and increased health and safety procedures.

 Museum gallery hours are Wednesday to Sunday, 10 am to 5 pm.
 The Museum Park remains open dawn to dusk, with reopened Park restrooms.
-Visitors can reserve free timed tickets below, and tickets are also available in both buildings; cash transactions are not accepted.
+Visitors can reserve free timed tickets below, and tickets are also available in both buildings.

 Learn more below about the Museum’s current guidelines and practices.
 Have a question or need help?
 Email our visitor experience team at email@example.com or call (919) 715-5923 during Museum gallery hours, Wednesday through Sunday, from 10 am to 5 pm.
 If you contact us outside of those hours, we will work to respond to your inquiry as soon as possible.
 We appreciate your patience and support.

 Health and safety measures